 This is especially true for clients with the Syndrome of Korsakoff: an irreversible neurological condition caused by a B1 deficiency, characterized by memory impairment, confabulations, and problems with executive functioning.
 Approximately 25% of people with the diagnosis will depend on long-term care, however, due to the high rate of misdiagnosis and the lack of specialist care worldwide many of them will end up scattered around facilities meant to house people with other conditions.

-In my country of residence – The Netherlands – the Dutch Compulsory Admission Act (BOPZ) will permit involuntary care when
+In my country of residence – The Netherlands – the Compulsory Healthcare Act (WZD) will permit involuntary care when:

 1) the patient does not agree with the admission,

 2) their mental condition poses a danger to themselves or others and

 3) an alternative solution for admission is not possible.

 In cases of Korsakoff, patients are often admitted at a relatively young age, with nearly intact verbal capabilities and a will to stay in control of their own lives.
 As a result of this and their lack of illness insight – dealing with their involuntary admission will inevitably lead to conflicts with the care team, family caregivers, fellow residents…and sometimes even us, Music Therapists.
 This raises a few questions that might be relevant for many of us:

 To what extent do we as Arts Therapists accept “no” for an answer?
 How does the role of the art therapist differ from that of a nurse administering life-saving medication?
 What can the medium of music offer for people hindered in their personal freedom and decision-making capabilities?